cbor-wg/CBORbis/j.md

 vulnerabilities by reducing parser complexity, by giving the entire range of encodable values a meaning where possible.

-Because CBOR decoders are often used as a first step in processing unvalidated input, they need to be fully prepared for all types of hostile input that may be designed to corrupt, overrun, or achieve control of the system decoding the CBOR data item.
-A CBOR decoder needs to assume that all input may be hostile even if it has been checked by a firewall, has come over a secure channel such as TLS, is encrypted or signed, or has come from some other source that is presumed trusted.

-Hostile input may be constructed to overrun buffers, overflow or underflow integer arithmetic, or cause other decoding disruption.
-CBOR data items might have lengths or sizes that are intentionally extremely large or too short.
-Resource exhaustion attacks might attempt to lure a decoder into allocating very big data items (strings, arrays, maps, or even arbitrary precision numbers) or exhaust the stack depth by setting up deeply nested items.
+Resource exhaustion attacks might attempt to lure a decoder into allocating very big data items (strings, arrays, maps) or exhaust the stack depth by setting up deeply nested items.
 Decoders need to have appropriate resource management to mitigate these attacks.
 (Items for which very large sizes are given can also attempt to exploit integer overflow vulnerabilities.)

-A CBOR decoder, by definition, only accepts well-formed CBOR; this is the first step to its robustness.
-Input that is not well-formed CBOR causes no further processing from the point where the lack of well-formedness was detected.
-If possible, any data decoded up to this point should have no impact on the application using the CBOR decoder.

-In addition to ascertaining well-formedness, a CBOR decoder might also perform validity checks on the CBOR data.
-Alternatively, it can leave those checks to the application using the decoder.
-This choice needs to be clearly documented in the decoder.
-Beyond the validity at the CBOR level, an application also needs to ascertain that the input is in alignment with the application protocol that is serialized in CBOR.

-The input check itself may consume resources.
-This is usually linear in the size of the input, which means that an attacker has to spend resources that are commensurate to the resources spent by the defender on input validation.
-Processing for arbitrary-precision numbers may exceed linear effort.
-Also, some hash-table implementations that are used by decoders to build in-memory representations of maps can be attacked to spend quadratic effort, unless a secret key is employed (see Section 7 of {{SIPHASH}}).
-Such superlinear efforts can be employed by an attacker to exhaust resources at or before the input validator; they therefore need to be avoided in a CBOR decoder implementation.
-Note that Tag number definitions and their implementations can add security considerations of this kind; this should then be discussed in the security considerations of the Tag number definition.

-CBOR encoders do not receive input directly from the network and are thus not directly attackable in the same way as CBOR decoders.
-However, CBOR encoders often have an API that takes input from another level in the implementation and can be attacked through that API.
-The design and implementation of that API should assume the behavior of its caller may be based on hostile input or on coding mistakes.
-It should check inputs for buffer overruns, overflow and underflow of integer arithmetic, and other such errors that are aimed to disrupt the encoder.

-Protocols should be defined in such a way that potential multiple interpretations are reliably reduced to a single interpretation.
-For example, an attacker could make use of invalid input such as duplicate keys in maps, or exploit different precision in processing numbers to make one application base its decisions on a different interpretation than the one that will be used by a second application.
-To facilitate consistent interpretation, encoder and decoder implementations should provide a validity checking mode of operation ({{validity-checking}}).
-Note, however, that a generic decoder cannot know about all requirements that an application poses on its input data; it is therefore not relieving the application from performing its own input checking.
-Also, since the set of defined tag numbers evolves, the application may employ a tag number that is not yet supported for validity checking by the generic decoder it uses.
-Generic decoders therefore need to provide documentation which tag numbers they support and what validity checking they can provide for each of them as well as for basic CBOR validity (UTF-8 checking, duplicate map key checking).
+Protocols that are used in a security context should be defined in such a way that potential multiple interpretations are reliably reduced to a single one.
+For example, an attacker could make use of duplicate keys in maps or precision issues in numbers to make one decoder base its decisions on a different interpretation than the one that will be used by a second decoder.
+To facilitate
+this, encoder and decoder implementations used in such contexts should provide at least one strict mode of operation ({{strict-mode}}).

+# Acknowledgements

+CBOR was inspired by MessagePack.
+MessagePack was developed and promoted by Sadayuki Furuhashi ("frsyuki").
+This reference to MessagePack is solely for attribution; CBOR is not intended as a version of or replacement for MessagePack, as it has different design goals and requirements.

+The need for functionality beyond the original MessagePack Specification became obvious to many people at about the same time around the year 2012.
+BinaryPack is a minor derivation of MessagePack that was developed by Eric Zhang for the binaryjs project.
+A similar, but different, extension was made by Tim Caswell for his msgpack-js and msgpack-js-browser projects.
+Many people have contributed to the recent discussion about extending MessagePack to separate text string representation from byte string representation.

+The encoding of the additional information in CBOR was inspired by the encoding of length information designed by Klaus Hartke for CoAP.

+This document also incorporates suggestions made by many people, notably Dan Frost, James Manger, Joe Hildebrand, Keith Moore, Laurence Lundblade, Matthew Lepinski, Michael Richardson,
+Nico Williams, Phillip Hallam-Baker, Ray Polk, Tim Bray, Tony Finch, Tony Hansen, and Yaron Sheffer.

 --- back